wely/DevCamp/HOL/dotnet/07-bot/README.md

     ![image](./media/2017-07-11_16_37_00.png)

 1. You will be redirected to the template blade.
-Go to [https://apps.dev.microsoft.com](https://apps.dev.microsoft.com) and add a new app like you did in [HOL 3 Exercise 1](../03-azuread-office365#ex1).
+Go to [https://apps.dev.microsoft.com](https://apps.dev.microsoft.com) and add a new app like you did in [HOL 3 exercise 1](../03-azuread-office365#ex1).
 Copy the App Id and the password to the template blade.
 Now you can select your preferred programming language and the template you want to use for your bot.

     ![image](./media/2017-07-11_16_41_00.png)

-1. Choose the `Form` to end up with a bot that is again based on the [FormFlow](https://docs.microsoft.com/en-us/bot-framework/dotnet/bot-builder-dotnet-formflow) template.
+1. Choose the `Form` to end up with a bot that is again based on the [FormFlow](https://docs.microsoft.com/en-us/bot-framework/dotnet/bot-builder-dotnet-formflow) template, check and agree to the Terms of Use and click `Create bot`.

-1. As of July 2017 there are still some problems with the online template creation that might prevent you from using Edge or the Internet Explorer.
-If you encounter the message "This item cannot be accessed or modified." use the Chrome browser instead.
+    As of July 2017 there are still some problems with the online template creation that might prevent you from using Edge or the Internet Explorer.
+If you encounter the message "This item cannot be accessed or modified." when you click on a template or later when you try to return to the bot's details blade but end up with the template blade again, use the Chrome browser instead.

     ![image](./media/2017-07-11_16_28_00.png)